ygfalcon/Solsniper-zero/README.md

 - `max_concurrency` limits how many discovery tasks run in parallel.
 The environment variable `MAX_CONCURRENCY` overrides this value.

-   An example configuration file named `config.example.toml` is included in the project root.
-Run `cp config.example.toml config.toml` (or copy it to `config.yaml`) and edit the values.
-A high risk preset called `config.highrisk.toml` is also provided.
-The example configuration loads several built‑in **agents** that replace the previous static strategy modules.
+   A base configuration file named `config/default.toml` is provided in the project root.
+Copy it to `config.toml` (or `config.yaml`) and edit the values to get started.
+Legacy example presets such as `config.example.toml`, `config.minimal.toml` and `config.highrisk.toml` are deprecated and retained only for reference.
+The default configuration loads several built‑in **agents** that replace the previous static strategy modules.

 ## macOS Setup